-Source: Annexure B of Directive 5 of 2013 by the Office of the Register of Banks, South African Reserve Bank https://www.resbank.co.za/en/home/publications/publication-detail-pages/prudential-authority/pa-deposit-takers/banks-directives/2013/5686
+Source: South African Reserve Bank (2013)

 South African banks hold a discretionary buffer above the regulated minimum requirements.
-The buffer of bank capital over minimum regulatory requirements for the sector has varied, rising from around 2% in 2008 to 6% in 2013, but with the introduction of the higher Basel III requirements has since fallen, fluctuating in range of 2-4% since 2015 (see Figure 3.2).
+The buffer of bank capital over minimum regulatory requirements for the sector has varied, rising from around 2% in 2008 to 6% in 2013, but with the introduction of the higher Basel III requirements has since fallen, fluctuating in range of 2-4% since 2015 (see Figure 2).

-Figure 3.2: Capital requirements.
+Figure 2: Capital requirements

 Source: South African Reserve Bank (2022).
-Note: RWA is risk weighted assets.
+Note: RWA is risk weighted assets

 4 Data and Methodology

 We collected data on the four major South African banks; Absa Bank, Standard Bank, First National Bank, and Nedbank.
 Together these constitute over 80% of the banking sector assets.
 Our main data sources were the monthly Banks Act (BA) statutory disclosures collected by the South African Reserve Bank (SARB).
 The Banks Act obliges the SARB to collect and publish bank balance sheets and other data to understand the country’s banking activity scale.
 We mainly utilised the BA900s (bank balance sheet returns) and the BA930s (bank product lending rates).
 The Basel III capital requirements (BA700s) data was collected from the South African Prudential Authority (PA) - the financial sector regulator.
 From the same source, we also collected the controls data.
-Tables 7.1 and 7.2 in the Appendix summarise the specific data.
+Tables B.1 and B.2 in Appendix B summarise the specific data.
 Most bank-level data is confidential data held by the SARB; however, the BA900 bank-level balance sheet data is public.

-These data have some distinctive features, making them promising for investigating the determinatns of bank credit supply when compared to what is available for other countries.
-First, unusually, South Africna data provides granular public domain monthly balance sheet reports with a detailed breakdown of bank assets and liabilities for individual banks.
+These data have some distinctive features, making them promising for investigating the determinants of bank credit supply when compared to what is available for other countries.
+First, unusually, the South African data provides granular public domain monthly balance sheet reports with a detailed breakdown of bank assets and liabilities for individual banks.
 Second confidential granular bank by bank matching loan category data on product lending rates.
 This pricing data offers the potential of employing a new approach from that used in the existing literature to identify credit supply effects.

-Our focus is on the effect of higher capital requirements on lending to non financial household and corporate borrowers.
+Our focus is on the effect of higher capital requirements on lending to non-financial household and corporate borrowers.
 The BA900s distinguishes twenty-four lending categories to households and non-financial corporations.
 Many of these categories are closely related, therefore, some aggregation is appropriate.
-The aggregation of this data, combining related granular lending categories into broader categories, is explained in Section 7.4 in the Appendix.
-This results in three lending categories for both households and for non-financial corporations: unsecured credit, secured credit, and mortgages.
+The aggregation of this data, combining related granular lending categories into broader categories, is explained in Appendix B. This results in three lending categories for both households and for non-financial corporations: unsecured credit, secured credit, and mortgages.
 These six categories form the foundation of our analysis.